 Keeping the fans on Auto results in roughly the same performance, but higher temperatures of around 80-82 degrees.
 It’s also worth adding that the Turbo Mode in Predator Sense doesn’t have any impact on the CPU’s settings, only boosting the fans to maximum rpms and overclocking the GPU at +160 MHz Core / +320 Memory Clocks.

-Our sample performed alright on battery as well, but in this case, the CPU is limited to 25 W, which translates in clock speeds of 2.8+ GHz, scores of 880+ points and temperatures under 65 degrees Celsius, with the fans on Auto.
+Our sample performed alright on battery as well.
+In this case, the CPU is limited to 25 W, which translates in clock speeds of 2.8+ GHz, scores of 880+ points and temperatures under 65 degrees Celsius, with the fans on Auto.

 Next, we’ve included a set of benchmarks, for those of you interested in numbers.
 We ran some of them on the Standard profile first, with out-of-the-box settings (which imply a -125 mV undervolted CPU), the fans on Auto and Maximum Performance mode in Windows.
 Here’s what we got:

 - 3DMark 11: 17378 (Graphics – 20037, Physics – 12721);